PujanMotiwala/my-data-science-notes/docs/02 Math/03 Linear Algebra/05 Norms/03_L2_Norm_Euclidean.md

     *(Visual Idea: An Excalidraw showing the L₂ unit circle vs the L₁ unit diamond).*

 ### 3. Relationship to Dot Product
-*   The L₂ norm squared is equal to the [[../02 Basic Operations/01_Vector_Operations|dot product]] of the vector with itself:
+*   The L₂ norm squared is equal to the [[01_Vector_Operations|dot product]] of the vector with itself:
     $$ ||\mathbf{x}||_2^2 = x_1^2 + \dots + x_n^2 = \mathbf{x} \cdot \mathbf{x} = \mathbf{x}^T \mathbf{x} $$

 ### 4. Properties
-*   Satisfies all the properties of a [[01_Definition|norm]]: Non-negativity, Definiteness, Absolute Homogeneity, Triangle Inequality.
+*   Satisfies all the properties of a [[02 Math/03 Linear Algebra/05 Norms/01_Definition|norm]]: Non-negativity, Definiteness, Absolute Homogeneity, Triangle Inequality.
 *   It's induced by the standard dot product (inner product).

 ## Connections to Other Topics & Relevance